andiosika/Multiple-linear-regression-for-predicting-home-prices/README.md

 * size - square feet of living space
 * grade - the quality of materials and construction used in building the structure

-as the top three factors and each had a postive impact.

-The condition or how recently the house was built or remodeled came in next as well as the number of bathrooms - the more bathrooms, the higher the price.
+* The condition or how recently the house was built or remodeled came in next as well as
+* the number of bathrooms - the more bathrooms, the higher the price.

+More specific outputs:

 1) zipcode 98003 and others (see below)